-What is the 3 Steps Rewind Method?
+What is the BA 3 Steps Method?

 Using the MAM 3 Step Rewind Method, you will be shown, step by step, how to ease the distressing symptoms that can accompany a difficult or traumatic birth.
 This method has been specifically put together for birth workers.
 You will learn how the mind can hold onto upsetting memories, and why it is so difficult to just “move on” or “forget about it”.
 The 3 step rewind method will help you to unlock and process the memory for yourself and others, allowing them freedom from their distress, so that they can get on with life once again.